Aliens: Earth Hive: Plot summary

-However, another group of marines is not so lucky, and is captured by a nearby alien hive.
+Another group of marines is captured by a nearby alien hive.
 The surviving marines, led by Mitch, have no choice but to attempt a rescue.
 The rescue attempt comes at a great cost, only a few marines manage to make it out alive.
 Wilks and Billie fly down in a dropship to pick up the surviving marines, when Mitch is apparently killed by an alien – only to be revealed to be a synthetic as well.
 The Colonial Marine force included a team of synthetics so accurate, they could completely pass for human.
 Billie had no idea Mitch was synthetic, and is devastated.

 Mitch and the rest of the marines make it into the dropship, just as a horde of aliens start to swarm over the ship and try to break in.
 The ship cannot take off, and Wilkes is about to undertake a suicide mission to try to go outside to clear the aliens off, when suddenly all of the aliens are killed.
 A new alien appears, looking something like a giant elephant.
 The characters in the book do not realize it, but this is the same species of creature whose crashed ship the crew of the Nostromo encountered on LV-426 in the original Alien movie – the so-called "Space Jockey."
 The elephant-alien does not appear hostile or particularly interested in the humans, as it returns to its spaceship without making contact with Wilkes.
 The remaining crew of the Colonial Marine expedition – Wilks, Billie, Mitch, a marine named Blake, and a naval crewman named Parks, return to their ship and head for Earth.

-On Earth, the alien cult has successfully broken into the biowarfare lab containing the alien specimen, and has released wild aliens onto the planet.
+On Earth, the alien cult has broken into the biowarfare lab containing the alien specimen, and has released wild aliens onto the planet.
 The aliens are slowly taking over, despite the best efforts of Earth defense forces.
 Over a period of several months, the aliens so completely dominate the planet, that most humans have been killed, and the rest have evacuated to earth orbit or other planets.
 As Wilks, Billie, Mitch, Blake, and Parks return to Earth, the last organized survivors of Earth are preparing to leave.
 Upon landing, a group of military survivors approach them, demanding that they hand over their ship.
 The encounter turns violent: Blake is killed and Parks panics and abandons the group.
 Wilks, Billie, and Mitch manage to stow away on a container ship headed for an unknown destination.
 They escape from Earth, with no idea of their final destination.
-This cliffhanger ending leads into the next book in the trilogy, Nightmare Asylum.